“Let’s take a trip around the world of urban dance.

 Texts, researchs Ana Pi, Cecilia Bengolea, François Chaignaud

-Conception Ana Pi, Cecilia Bengolea, François Chaignaud upon a proposal from Annie Bozzini
+Conception Ana Pi in collaboration with Cecilia Bengolea, François Chaignaud upon a proposal from Annie Bozzini

 Illustrations Juan Saenz Valiente